radiantearth/stac-spec/best-practices.md

 The other case that often comes up is people who love STAC and want to use it to catalog everything they have, even if it is not spatial.
 This use case is not currently supported by STAC, as we are focused on data that is both temporal and spatial in nature.
-The [OGC API - Records](https://github.com/opengeospatial/ogcapi-records) is an emerging standard that likely will be able to handle a wider range of data to catalog than STAC.
+The [OGC API - Records](https://github.com/opengeospatial/ogcapi-records) is an emerging standard that likely will be able to handle a wider range of data than STAC.
 It builds on [OGC API - Features](https://github.com/opengeospatial/ogcapi-features) just like [STAC API](https://github.com/radiantearth/stac-api-spec/) does.
-Using [collection assets](collection-spec/collection-spec.md#asset-object) may also provide an option for some use cases.
+Using [Collection Assets](collection-spec/collection-spec.md#asset-object) may also provide an option for some use cases.

 ### Representing Vector Layers in STAC